RohnSamuel/Python-tkinter-projects/README.md

 hello everyone
-This is the first project I have uploaded onto this platform The project is a Python Addition Calculator GUI built using Tkinter.
+This is my first every repository
+This is a repository for python project using the python moudle tkinter functions like: title(),label(), buttons, entry(), text(), Tk(),etc